CRM: Overview of Sections and Methods

 User documentation: CRM implementation steps

-Universal CRM Methods
+Universal Methods or Entity Methods

 If the operation pertains to only one type of entity—such as the relationships between deals and contacts—use the methods from the relevant section: crm.deal.*, crm.lead.*, crm.contact.*, crm.company.*, crm.quote.*.